USU 1320: History and Civilization

 But there's another way to situate and see the Crusades in history, not by looking back at their origins and causes—the way historians ever since Herodotus have tended to do—instead, by peering into the future, we can examine them not as a consequence but a cause, as the overture to something more significant than failed attacks on the Near East.
 Underlying the crusaders' excursions was the impulse to migrate and conquer, the same drive which had long before pushed their Indo-European forebears out of their homeland and across Eurasia (see Chapter 7).
 If the Crusades proved unsuccessful attempts at expansion, it is safe to assert that they nudged Europe out of the deep provincialism, that uncharacteristically non-Indo-European mode in which it had been mired since the onset of the Middle Ages.

-The spark that set off the Crusades was struck not in Europe but the East, when the Byzantines first confronted a new Moslem force, the Seljuk Turks.
-Originally an Asian horde which, like the Huns of earlier times (see Section 8), had penetrated far into the West, the Seljuk Turks controlled much of the Near East by the eleventh century.
-With Persia in their grip—including Baghdad, the capital of the Moslem world—they converted to Islam en masse and presented a truly terrifying prospect: "Moslem Huns," or Mongol jihaders.
+The spark that set off the Crusades was struck not in Europe but the East, when the Byzantines first confronted a new Moslem force, the Seljuk Turks (see Section 14).
+Originally an Asian horde which, like the Huns of earlier times, had penetrated far into the West, the Seljuk Turks controlled much of the Near East by the eleventh century CE.
+With Persia in their grip—including Baghdad, the capital of the Moslem world—they had converted to Islam en masse and presented a truly terrifying prospect: "Moslem Huns," or Mongol jihaders.
 The Byzantines were right to be concerned.

 Worry quickly turned to panic when Turkish forces began expanding into eastern Asia Minor.
-Meeting the Turks at the Battle of Manzikert in 1071, the Byzantines were badly defeated and stood on the verge of losing the whole of Asia Minor to Turkish onslaught.
-Casting about for help and seeing none nearby, they resorted to what must have seemed to them a last resort, appealing for aid from the West.
+Meeting the Turks at the Battle of Manzikert in 1071 CE, the Byzantines were badly defeated and stood on the verge of losing the whole of Asia Minor to Turkish onslaught.
+Casting about for help and seeing none nearby, they resorted to what must have seemed to them a last resort, appealing to the West for aid.

-Ever since Justinian's Gothic Wars and the Byzantines' subsequent failure to impose iconoclasm on the West—to name but a few of their past religious and political differences—Byzantium and Western Europe had suffered from strained relations.
+Ever since Justinian's Gothic Wars and the Byzantines' subsequent failure to impose iconoclasm on the West—to name but a few of their past religious and political differences—Byzantium and Western Europe had long suffered strained relations.
 This tension grew to such a pitch that, by the middle of eleventh century (during the 1050's CE), they splintered into separate sects: the Catholic Church based in Rome and the Eastern Orthodox Church in Constantinople.
-The result was that, by the time of the Crusades, the Christians of Western Europe belonged to a different religion from their brethren in the Middle East.
-To re-open the channels of communication between these former allies who did not speak the same language and had not fought side-by-side for centuries, seemed impossible, but with Islamicized Mongols poised on one's borders, the impossible starts looking feasible.
+The result was that, by the time of the Crusades, the Christians of Western Europe might as well have belonged to a different religion from their brethren in the Middle East.
+To re-open the channels of communication between these former allies who did not speak the same language and had not fought side-by-side for centuries, seemed impossible, but with Islamicized Mongols poised on one's border, the impossible starts looking like a reasonable option.

-The Turkish situation, moreover, affected Europeans as well.
-The few direct contacts between Moslems and Western Europeans in this day were largely the result of Christian pilgrims wending their way to Jerusalem and the Holy Lands.
+This situation was also having a minor but immediate impact on the West as well.
+The few direct contacts between Moslems and Europeans in this day were largely the result of Christian pilgrims wending their way to Jerusalem and the Holy Lands.
 Prior to the Turkish takeover, Moslems had not actively prevented their coming and going.
 Indeed, Moslems in the day must have chuckled a little at these pale northern pilgrims, a harmless if rather misguided lot who, like children imitating adults, were attempting to incorporate into their unenlightened religion the sacred hajj.
-Little did they imagine how much of Islam these Christians would soon be borrowing.
+These comfortable Easterners could not have imagined how much of Islam Christians would soon be borrowing.

 That was chum no school of cardinals could resist.
 Pope Urban II warmly embraced the idea of helping Europe's "beleaguered allies" and fellow Christians in the East, so he proposed a holy war—a radical shift in Christian doctrine, to say the least—and explained this maneuver not as any substantive change of direction but as an extension of a policy already in place entitled the Truce of God.
 This program of measures was part of the Church's attempt to limit warfare within Europe in the day by insisting there be no fighting on holidays or weekends.